sidlavoie/EtherView/README.md

 - Since it is using terminal commands and lookup of specific files (a bit hacky), it will most likely break one day when a update is performed to RaspberryPi OS.
 But most likely not next week.
 - There WILL be some security flaws.
 It is not intended to be a highly secure device, only a small tool for network enthusiasts.
 Use it at your own risk.
 - May not work on future Pi models.
+- On the Raspberry Pi 3, you might not see internet speeds higher that 200Mb/s.
+This is due to the speed of the integrated NIC.
+It should not be an issue on Pi 4 models.

 ### Dependencies
 - socket